 Breakfasts were ample – lots of fruit, yogurt, eggs, bacon, sausages, and some of the best pastries I’ve had since moving to Alberta.

 Thank you to The Crossing for hosting my stay.
 All thoughts and opinions are mine – and I highly recommend you visit for a romantic weekend filled with rest and relaxation.
 Visit their website or call them to make a booking.
 They do have a few pet-friendly rooms.
-It’s possible to purchase a package where all meals are included.
-They also offer occasional themed weekend stays like the History Buff’s Paradise on September 4 – 5, 2021 and a Goat, Ghost and Cheese Weekend on September 18 -19, 2021.
+It’s possible to purchase a package where all meals are included – and they also offer occasional themed weekend stays.

 Click on the photo to bookmark to your Pinterest boards.